-All parties involved in exclusions, including Headteachers, Heads of Academy, parents, Local Academy Discipline Committee members and Independent Review Panels, must have regard to the statutory guidance.
+All parties involved in the exclusion and suspension of a pupil, including Headteachers, Heads of Academy, parents, Local Academy Discipline Committee members and Independent Review Panels, must have regard to the statutory guidance.
 This policy aims to set forth rights and responsibilities around exclusion with clarity and brevity, to ensure that all exclusion proceedings at any TVED academy are conducted in a fair and just manner, with appropriate notice to all, full participation of relevant parties, and within the statutorily designated timelines.
-For the full government exclusions guidance please follow the link above.
+For the full government exclusions guidance please follow the DfE link above.

-All members if the TVED community, parents, children and staff, are expected to work together in creating high standards of behaviour in all of our academies.
+All members of the TVED community, parents, children and staff, are expected to work together in creating high standards of behaviour in all of our academies.
 Children and young people should be protected from disruption so they can learn and thrive in a calm, safe, and supportive environment.
 The government recognises that school exclusions, managed moves and off-site direction form part of the essential behaviour management tools for headteachers; they should be used to establish high standards of behaviour in schools and maintain the safety of school communities.

 At TVED we recognise that any disruption to a child's learning can be detrimental to their well-being.
 A decision to exclude a child, and therefore preventing them from entering the academy, is never taken lightly.
 All Academy senior leaders are aware of their responsibility to work with parents and stakeholders in ensuring all excluded children receive continuous access to education.
-There are several ways in which this can happen: remote access to learning, a temporary arrangement in another academy within the TVED MAT, or, brokering support from another education provider.
+There are several ways in which this can happen: remote access to learning, a temporary arrangement in another academy within the TVED MAT, or, brokering short term support from another education or alternative provision (AP) provider.
+The Academy is responsible for brokering full-time education for children who are suspended for more than 5 consecutive days (known as 6th day cover).
 However, the LA has a duty to provide full-time education on day 6 if a child is permanently excluded.